Safe Investments for Beginners in 2026

 - Predictable returns

-- Strong regulation
+- Strong regulation and protection

 Best Safe Investments for Beginners